centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

 systemctl restart centreon-agent.service
 ```

-### Logs Rotation
+### Log rotation

 Helios logs all activity (nominal as well as erroneous) in the `/var/log/centreon-agent/centreon-agent.log` file.

-A default `/etc/logrotate.d/centreon-agent` file has been created at installation and configured as follows:
+A default `/etc/logrotate.d/centreon-agent` file was created at installation and configured as follows:

 ```
 /var/log/centreon-agent/centreon-agent.log {